Strategically Deceptive Model Deployment in Performative Prediction: Experimental details

-We repeat all experiments for 10 runs and plot the mean of the metrics.
+We repeat all experiments for 5 runs and plot the mean of the metrics.
 We add the standard deviation as a shape around the mean to account for the variance of the runs.
-We use full-batch gradient descent (GD) to reach the minimum of $\theta$ in \texttt{RRM} for each optimization step.
-In that algorithm, we consider GD to converge when the difference between the parameters in two steps is lower than a tolerance threshold ($\|\theta^{(t)} - \theta^{(t)}\|_2 < a$).

-For the results plotting the gradient norm, we calculate the norm as $\sqrt{\sum_i \theta_i^2}$, where $\theta_i$ is an individual weight of the model.